Early Decision is an ideal option for students who know they want to attend Colgate and are ready to apply.

 Students wishing to document specific extracurricular achievements in high school may submit supplementary materials for review with their applications.

 Submitting material for review does not require a commitment to a major, nor will it impact academic placement.
 No audition or placement material is required to declare a major in the arts.
 Technical specifications for submissions can be found on the SlideRoom website.
 The submission fee is $12.00 USD.
-Applicants receiving a Common or Coalition application fee waiver will automatically have this fee waived in SlideRoom.
+Applicants receiving a Common Application fee waiver will automatically have this fee waived in SlideRoom.
+This fee will also be automatically waived for all students applying via QuestBridge.
 Colgate is unable to provide SlideRoom fee waivers.
 If you have questions about a SlideRoom submission, please email email@example.com.
 If you have questions about a specific major or faculty/student organization, please email the academic department directly.

 To document athletic achievement, please follow the guidelines in the application and send tapes and talent resumes directly to a coach.